e2eSolutionArchitect/academy/training/readme.md

 - The program is not a traditional ppt session.
 It is Learn > Build > Get Feedback and Repeat.
 - Every candidate will have hands-on experience to build industry-standard solutions by collaborating with team members.
 - Role-based training is a pre-requisite for ***Certification focussed training***.
-- Certification guidance sessions are practice classes for QnA solving for AWS Certified Architect Professional (SAP-C02)

 ***IMPORTANT***
 - Attendance is required in every session